Best of High End

 John Bugailiskis

-John Bugailiskis is a Canadian-based consumer electronics reporter/editor and has been reviewing consumer electronics for more than 20 years.
+John Bugailiskis is our Canadian-based senior editor and has been reviewing consumer electronics for more than 20 years.
 John has a passion for all things digital and in particular loves to test the latest video, audio and computer products.
 He has also reported extensively on the telecom and broadcasting industry.

 Related Posts